Flight-Free-UK/flight_free_uk_website/source/posts/should-a-domestic-flight-ban-be-applied-in-the-uk.html.markdown

 Echoing the French transport minister’s words, making the shift from plane to train is an essential step in decarbonising our lifestyles, and removing flight routes which are served by easy, efficient rail links feels like an easy win.
 Addressing questions of capacity will be a challenge, but it is worth considering this step as part of our wider efforts to reach the UK’s legally-binding net-zero targets.

 France’s example should be followed, especially if the policy is deemed a success and expanded in subsequent years.
 With 17 of the 20 busiest air routes in Europe less than 434 miles long, there is the potential for measures like this to be adopted by many other nations in response to the climate crisis.

+*\* connecting planes still use these routes*

+*\*\* calculation by Tom Smallwood [in this article](https://medium.com/@tomsmallwoodenv/building-on-frances-aviation-bailout-to-reduce-the-uk-s-domestic-short-haul-flight-emissions-5839f0e075fa)*

+*\*\** 131 x 11.5 = 1506.5 = 1.5 million tonnes.
+12.5 x 11.5 = 143.75 = 143,750 tonnes.
+SAVING = 1.5 mill - 143,750 = 1,356,250 = 1.4 million tonnes*